dmbarbour/wikilon/docs/ABC_Minimalist.md

 The idea of using tokens for structured data (polymorphic records and variants) would give me a jump start for turning ABC into a practical language.
 However, it comes with a large cost: I require *metaprogramming* to introduce new tokens - new field names or variants.
 I ultimately don't need metaprogramming for anything else.

-It seems feasible to shift the modeling of structured data primarily to ABCD.
+It seems feasible to shift the modeling of structured data primarily to ABCD, i.e. by developing appropriate accelerators to receive the data.

 It will take time to develop the right ABCD extensions.
-But meanwhile, data entry at least can be simplified by use of an appropriate [claw](CommandLine.md) extension for JSON-like data.
+Meanwhile, data entry at least can be simplified by use of an appropriate [claw](CommandLine.md) extension for JSON-like data, or perhaps use of an association sequence/list.
 And data extraction can always use active extraction.
 This should also give me time to find a *right* data model for my actual use cases, without committing early to a specification I might later regret.

-And if it turns out I really need symbol structured data...
+And if it turns out I need symbol/token structured data...
 I can more easily add it later than remove it later.

+Also, while metaprogramming may be convenient in other contexts, anything that involves searching the codebase would better be modeled explicitly - e.g. modeling indexed collections within the dictionary - because doing so simplifies solidifying results or testing with various different results, and also simplifies dependency management.

 ### Symbol Structured Data: Records and Variants (Deprecated)